Mary-Dulany James

 Mary-Dulany James (born February 1, 1960) is an American politician who has represented District 34 in the Maryland Senate since 2023.
-She was previously a member of the District 34A in the Maryland House of Delegates for sixteen years, representing Harford and Cecil Counties along the U.S. Route 40 corridor.
-Mary-Dulany James represented district 34A, formerly district 34, for 16 years having first been elected in 1998.
+She was a member of the District 34A in the Maryland House of Delegates for sixteen years, representing Harford and Cecil Counties along the U.S. Route 40 corridor.
+James represented district 34A, formerly district 34, for 16 years having first been elected in 1998.

 In 2014 and 2018, James unsuccessfully ran for the Maryland Senate in District 34.
 In 2022, she launched her third bid for the state senate seat, this time defeating Deputy Secretary of the Maryland Department of Disabilities and former state delegate Christian Miele in the general election.

 Early life and education

 James was born in Baltimore, Maryland, to father William S. James, then a state senator for Harford County, and mother Margaret James, a homemaker.
 She grew up and still lives on her family's farm in Harford County, and attended Havre De Grace High School and the University of Maryland, College Park where she earned a B.S. in psychology with honors in 1981.
 James attended the University of Maryland School of Law, earning a Juris Doctor degree with honors in 1986.
 While studying for the bar exam, she clerked for Judge Edward Skottowe Northrop in the U.S. District Court for the District of Maryland.
 She was admitted to Maryland Bar in 1986.
 She worked for law firms in Baltimore, then set up her own practice in Harford County where she lived.